Salmon & Asparagus Hash Hollandaise Tyler Florence Hash browns

 • 1 stick, 8 tablespoons of butter, melted and hot

-See recipe for Hollandaise Sauce for full information on making this simple blender sauce.
+See recipe for Hollandaise Sauce for full information and a troubleshooting guide on making this simple blender sauce.

 You can place this in a thermos that has been warmed with hot water if you’d like to make it and set it aside while you’re poaching your eggs and sautéing your vegetables, or perhaps wrap it in a kitchen towel and keep it in a warm place.